SolarLune/tetra3d/readme.md

 	// Here, we'll create a new Camera.
 We pass the size of the screen to the
-	// Camera so it can create its own buffer textures (which are *ebiten.Images).

-	g.Camera = tetra3d.NewCamera(ScreenWidth, ScreenHeight)
+	// Camera so it can create its own buffer textures (which are *ebiten.Images). g.Camera = tetra3d.NewCamera(ScreenWidth, ScreenHeight)

+	// We could also use a camera from the scene within the GLTF file if it was
+	// exported with one.

 	// A Camera implements the tetra3d.INode interface, which means it can be placed
 	// in 3D space and can be parented to another Node somewhere in the scene tree.
 	// Models and Nodes (which are essentially "empties" one can
 	// use for positioning and parenting) can, as well.

-	// Each Scene has a tree that starts with the root Node.
+	// Each Scene has a tree that starts with the Root Node.
 To add Nodes to the Scene,
 	// parent them to the Scene's base. g.GameScene.Root.AddChildren(g.Camera)